HabitatFramework/UserGuide/interface/interface.rst

 Details Tab
 -----------

 Click on :guilabel:`Details` to display the Details tab as shown in the figure :ref:`figUIDT`.
-The Details tab displays any priority and potential priority habitats, general comments, maps and site details.
+The Details tab displays any general comments, maps, site details, condition assessments and quality assessments.

 .. _figUIDT: